nkil1/cse15l-lab-reports/Week-1-Lab-Report_1.md

 Logout of the remote server by typing "logout" once you're done.

 ![Commands](./commands.png)
-<figcaption> Commands being run on the terminal.
-We are printing the current directory, copying foo.txt to the test directory, then changing into the foo directory in order to check if the copy was successful.</figcaption>
+ Commands being run on the terminal.
+We are printing the current directory, copying foo.txt to the test directory, then changing into the foo directory in order to check if the copy was successful.<

 <br />
 <br />